EDMdesigner/EDMdesigner-API-Doc/README.md

   - title {String} Title of the template
   - document {Object} An object, which represents a template
   - description {String} Description of the template
+  - customData {Object} The custom informations you saved for the projects

 or it can be an error object:
   - err Description of the error {String} or an error code {Number}.